ScientificSam/Capstone/README.md

 # Building models and evaluating

 Our aim here is to predict the game win or lose, but the game win or lose depends upon the team score.
-If we have one team scoring more over the the other team, then the team with highest score wins.
+If we have one team scoring more the the other team, then the team with the highest score wins.

 ### Let's first build a model on physical features

-After building Logistic and Linear Regression model, Solely based on physical features, In logistic regression (Traget variable as win or lose), we have 50% accuracy.
-For the linear regression (Traget variable is the team score), we got negative mean squared errors and an R<sup>2</sup> value of 0.02 which is not good at all.
+After building a Logistic and Linear Regression model, Solely based on physical features, In logistic regression (Target variable as win or lose), we have 50% accuracy.
+For the linear regression (the Target variable is the team score), we got negative mean squared errors and an R<sup>2</sup> value of 0.02 which is not good at all.

-Even though the stats model shows, the physical features are statstically significant, they have no predictive power, on guessing the game win or lose or guessing the team score.
+Even though the stats model shows, the physical features are statistically significant, they have no predictive power, on guessing the game win or lose or guessing the team score.

 ### Build a model based on on-going game

-After building a random forest regressor, to predict the team score, based on the features of  Home team offensive statistics and the visting team defensive statistics, we have a mean squared error of 0.21, which is somewhat good at predicting the team score.
+After building a random forest regressor, to predict the team score, based on the features of the Home team's offensive statistics and the visiting team's defensive statistics, we have a mean squared error of 0.21, which is somewhat good at predicting the team score.

 The top 10 features that determine the team score is